Behavior-UI/behavior-ui/sandbox/about/getting_started.md

 One of the many benefits you get to adopting this style of development is that over time you write less and less JavaScript as the startup code that is bound to your DOM is likely to re-use something you've already written.
 If you need a Delegator trigger that hides an element when you click it, you can just as easily make it so that clicking an element hides any other element.
 The next time you need to hide something, you already have a trigger for it.
 As you run into new problems that you don't have triggers and filters for, you'll write new tools for yourself and be that much less likely to need to write JavaScript for the next page you build.

-## Thanx UI Provides A Lot Out Of The Box
+## Behavior UI Provides A Lot Out Of The Box

-Because this library is built based on a real product - Thanx and its various internal and external tools - you'll find that much of what you need to build a UI is already here for you to use.
+Much of what you need to build a UI is already here for you to use.
+Part of stringing it all together though is about figuring out how to use `Behavior` and `Delegator` together, how to add your own components to the library, and when.

 Included in the Behavior library itself you'll find a few special components that provide a great deal of power for building UIs.
 The first is `Behavior.Startup` and the other are the `Invoke` components - `Behavior.Invoke` and `Delegator.Invoke`.